hybridink/hybrid.ink/index.md

 <div class="hero">
 <h2>{{site.name}}</h2>

-<p>{{site.brand}} is a small publisher focused on thoughtful fiction, exploratory poetry, and creative non-fiction, with a particular interest in LGBTQIA+ writing..<br />
+<p>{{site.brand}} is a small publisher focused on thoughtful fiction, exploratory poetry, and creative non-fiction, with a particular interest in LGBTQIA+ writing.<br />
 <a href="/about">Learn more...</a></p>
 </div>